Table of Contents

-The Blue Picardy Spaniel Dog Profile
+The Blue Picardy Spaniel Dog Overview

 The Blue Picardy Spaniel or also known as Épagneul Bleu de Picardie is a Spaniel breed that arose in France around the mouth of the River Somme around the turn of the twentieth century.
 And for its stamina, it is a peaceful breed that demands a lot of activity.
 Picardy Spaniels and English Setters are its ancestors.
 It is really good for children.